Northern Red Oak (Quercus rubra)

 The northern red oak is a medium-sized, rounded tree.
 When the tree's leaves first begin to grow in the spring, they are of a bright pink-red color and may make the tree look as if it's in bloom.
 These leaves have 7-11 lobes which are sharply pointed at the ends and turn bright red in the fall.
 The acorns on this tree are barrel-shaped with thin caps, and are among the first of the oak acorns to ripen, providing an early harvest for birds and mammals.

 Family: Fagaceae (Beech)

 Characteristics: The leaves are dark green and have 7-11 lobes which are sharply pointed at the tips.
 New spring leaves emerge pink-red.
 In the fall, leaves turn russet red to bright red.
 This tree produces insignificant yellow-green flowers that appear as catkins.
-Acorns are ¾ - 1 inch long, medium brown, and have thin saucer shaped caps.
+Acorns are three-quarters of an inch to 1 inch long, medium brown, and have thin saucer shaped caps.
 Bark is dark gray and ridged and may be blocky toward the bottom.
 This tree has a rounded shape in both youth and maturity.
 It grows 60-75 feet high.

 Foliage: Deciduous (leaves lost seasonally)

 Cultivation Notes: Requires low maintenance.
 Does best in full sun.
 Prefers acidic, dry to medium moist, and well-drained soils.
 This tree is tolerant to salt and air pollution.